vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-4-declaring-a-theme-block.md

 }
 ```

-4. Then, add the new theme block (`hello-world` in our example) to one of the templates.
+4. Add the new theme block (`hello-world` in our example) to one of the templates.
 For this walkthrough, we will add the `hello-world` block to the store's home page, in the `store.home` template:

 ```diff
 {